Faith-5000/Faith/README.md

 8. Club Registration Website (Web App)
 - Developed using Javascript and HTML/CSS
 - This application was built when school was remote and students could no longer go in-person for club day.
 The goal was to streamline the ability to signup for clubs while increasing students access to clubs on campus.

+9. PocketCloset (IOS/Android App)
+- Led the outsourced development team
+- Fast-tracked the product development to have the MVP ready within 3 months

+10. SlingShott (IOS/Android App & WebApp)
+- Built the SAAS MVP in 3 weeks
+- AI integration with bubble and openAI
+- Team development, product growth, and market expansion

 <!-- - Image
 - Description